 A scholarship to fund Yukon students pursuing tourism-related studies: e.g., tourism management, administration, marketing, hospitality, mountain rescue, ski patrol, avalanche control, search/rescue, camp expediters.
 One-year continuous Yukon residency required.
 Applicants must submit an essay how about how this award will provide future benefits to and/or support for Yukon tourism industry.

-A scholarship for Yukon First Nation students.
-Established by donation from the original Yukon Indian Craft Shop for the education of Yukon First Nation children and to preserve the cultural heritage of Yukon First Nation people.
+A scholarship for Yukon First Nations students.
+Established by donation from the original Yukon Indian Craft Shop for the education of Yukon First Nations children and to preserve the cultural heritage of Yukon First Nations people.

 a letter of admission indicating the university and the post-graduate program